Who Qualifies for Hazard Tree Removal?

 -The public road must be part of the county’s-maintained road system to qualify

-- Property adjacent to National Forest lands or National Forest roads do not qualify
+- Property adjacent to National Forest lands or National Forest roads does not qualify

 If you have any questions about qualifying hazard trees, please contact Plumas County Public Works at 530-283-6268.